How to make your AGJ last forever

 Care Tips For Gemstones

+Exposure to common household chemicals + beauty supplies can damage and dull gemstones.
+Avoid direct contact with showers, perfume, lotion, chlorine, and soaps.
 Gemstone hardness is based on a standard called the Mohs scale, where the higher the Mohs scale number, the harder the stone; conversely, the lower the Mohs scale number, the more susceptible the stone is to scratching, chipping, and breaking.
 It is important to consider this when cleaning, wearing and storing your gemstone jewelry.

-Care Tips For Silk
+Care Tips For Pearls